 - Name something I could do better right now?

 Organizations only function optimally when the people who work there feel that they really matter.
 As a manager, you have a crucial role to play in this.
-Especially now.

 With the questions above you have a whole arsenal of questions in your toolbox.
 Use them as inspiration and make them your own sincere questions.